Thousand Island Lake or Qiandao Lake — Pearls on Water and Submerged Millennial Cities

-Moonlight Island is a scenic area that consists of five islands, each of which presents a special culture, such as the lock culture of love, Zhuangyuan (champion in the Imperial Examination in history) culture regarding ambition, education, and career, and the island of wedding culture, etc.
+Moonlight Island is a scenic area that consists of five islands, each of which presents a unique culture, such as the lock culture of love, Zhuangyuan (champion in the Imperial Examination in history) culture regarding ambition, education, and career, and the island of wedding culture, etc.

 Love Locks on Moonlight Island, Photo from Official Site.